How Interns Should Dress for Work

 If there is no formal dress code, look at the style of dress other men and women in the company wear to work each day.
 If everyone is wearing sandals, you probably can too.
 But if only one or two out of the remaining employees is casually dressed, go with what the majority is wearing.

-Some internships may lead to employment with the company you are interning with later on down the road.
+Some internships may lead to employment with the company where you are interning.
 Do your job, and do it well, and be a model employee as if you already had the job.
 It is okay to make yourself stand out by doing a great job and going the extra mile for your employer, but don't try to stand out by simply being different.

 One of the biggest complaints from employees about interns stems from the way interns dress.
 Interns that wear casual or revealing clothing that might be fine on the college campus do not fit into the office environment.